 Joe (Joseph) Wilson is the son of Slade Wilson (aka Deathstroke, the Terminator) and Adeline Kane Wilson.
 The couple met while in service in the United States Army (Adeline had been Slade’s instructor in guerilla warfare).
 Sparks ignited immediately between the two, and they quickly fell in love and wed.
 Shortly thereafter, Adeline gave birth to a son, Grant (who would later become the Ravenger).
 Slade continued on active duty, and volunteered for a medical experiment in resisting truth serums.
 The experiment had an unforeseen side effect: it gave Slade enhanced strength and heightened reflexes.
 Shortly after this, Adeline gave birth to a second son, Joseph.

 Slade soon was discharged from the army.
 He took up hunting for awhile, but it failed to quench his thirst for the life he once led.
 Unknown to his wife and family, Slade secretly became a mercenary known as Deathstroke, the Terminator.
-One one of his assignments, Slade assasinated a Colonel from the country of Quarac.
+One one of his assignments, Slade assassinated a Colonel from the country of Quarac.
 The president from Quarac sent a terrorist known as the Jackal to find Slade, and find out who hired him to kill the Colonel.
 To gain leverage, the Jackal kidnapped a young Joseph Wilson (who was now 5 years old, or so).

 This forced Slade to admit to his wife that he was secretly the mercenary known as Deathstroke, the Terminator.
 Adeline and Slade (outfitted as Deathstroke) together confronted the Jackal.
-Slade refused to give the Jackal the information he requested, becuase it would violate his professional code of ethics.
+Slade refused to give the Jackal the information he requested, because it would violate his professional code of ethics.
 Slade gambled he could react fast enough to save his son; He saved Joseph’s life, but not before one of Jackal’s men had begun to slit his throat.
 Joseph was now mute.

 Adeline, furious at Slade’s betrayal and risking her son’s life, confronted Slade… with a gun.
 Slade’s quick reflexes saved his life, but he lost his right eye due to the gunshot inflicted by his wife.
 Adeline then divorced Slade and raised her two sons by herself.
 Grant followed in his father’s footsteps and attended military school.
 Joseph, however, was quite different from his brother; He was a kind, gentle soul who flourished in the arts.
 Joseph was both a talented artist and musician.
 Adeline nurtured this side of Joseph, and he grew up to be a fine young man under Adeline’s care.